Humboldt High School (Iowa)

 Humboldt High School is a public, co-educational high school in Humboldt, Iowa.
 It is a part of Humboldt Community School District, and serves grades nine through twelve.

 As the sole high school in its district, it serves Humboldt, Dakota City, Hardy, Renwick, and Rutland.

+History

+In 1987 the Boone Valley Community School District began sending middle and high school students to Humboldt as part of a grade sharing agreement.
+The Boone Valley district would then dissolve on July 1, 1988, with a portion absorbed by Humboldt.

 Academics

 Humboldt High School has about a 17:1 student / teacher ratio.
 There are about 389 students enrolled in Humboldt High.

-Auditorium

-R. Wesley Carlson auditorium is in the west portion of the school, and is used for school events such as musicals, plays, and band and chorus concerts.
-Carlson, for whom the auditorium was named, was a superintendent at Humboldt from 1970-1989 and the auditorium was dedicated in his honor June 19, 1989.
-There is seating for 450 attendees.

 Activities

 Humboldt High School offers many opportunities through athletic and co-curricular activities.

 Athletic

 The Wildcats compete in the North Central Conference.